SoftwareAG/c8y-docs/content/web/development-tools-bundle/c8y-cli.md

 The `serve` command starts a local development server.
 It supports two important flags:

 - `-u`: The -u parameter specifies the Cumulocity instance to which all API requests should be proxied to.
 This means data is actually pulled from the configured Cumulocity instance.
 - `-p`: The port to use.
-If not defined, port 3000 is used.
-If you have an server running on this port already, the command will fail.
-The application will then be served at the url `http://localhost:<<port>>/apps/<<your-application-name>>/`.
-Tip: Usually you can simply click on the URL in the terminal by holding `CTRL`.
+If not defined, port 9000 is used.
+If you have a server running on this port already, the command will fail.
+The application will then be served at the URL `http://localhost:<<port>>/apps/<<your-application-name>>/`.
+Tip: Click the URL in the terminal while holding the "control" key.

 ### General usage